Sagar610/uk-tax-calculator/TERMS.md

 - HMRC for tax band information
 - UK Government for tax policy information
-- Developed by Sagar Gondaliya
+- Developed by Madhavi Bhatt